johannesvollmer/id-vec/README.md

 This project has two core structs: the map itself, and the id.
 The id is just a newtype wrapping and index, but it has a type parameter to improve type safety for indices.
 The map internally is a vector, but it reuses deleted slots.
+It does so by storing the indices of deleted elements in a hash set, which is fast for insertion of new elements but may be not as fast as BitVec for indexing.